pelusa-v/gorm-admin/README.md

 # Add an admin page to your web application!

 Gorm-admin is a Go package that adds an admin page to your web application.
 It works with GORM as the ORM and is compatible with Fiber, Gin, and HTTP.
-The package uses reflection to integrate ORM functionalities across different frameworks and a virtual filesystem to store all admin pages, as well as techniques to ensure compatibility between frameworks.
+The package uses reflection to integrate ORM functionalities across different frameworks and a virtual filesystem to store all admin pages

 Feel free to contribute and improve the code! :)